ActianCorp/OpenROAD_json/html/README.md

 **Note: These examples need to be hosted on same web server where OpenROADJSONRPC servlet is configured, to avoid accidentally attempting to violate same-origin policy.**

-**HOSTNAME** is a computer name/IP where Web Applications are deployed, for example - *localhost*.

-**PORT** is a connection port number for your web server, for example - default port for Tomcat is *8080*

 ## JsonRPCServerTest subtract demo using JavaScript and XMLHttpRequest Object

 Open `http://HOSTNAME:PORT/jsonrpc/subtractdemo.html` in browser.